 I recently put together this video on how to relocate to Seattle and identify where you should be based on commute, crime stats, and the best neighborhoods to be in if you can afford a luxury $2-3 million dollar home.

-In addition, even if you’re not in the luxury market, here are 7 tips for people buying Shoreline real estate from out of state.
+In addition, even if you’re not in the luxury market, here are 7 tips for people buying Seattle real estate from out of state.
 There is another video below for people who are specifically relocating to Seattle.

 1. Do Plenty of Research

-The first thing everyone should do when buying Shoreline real estate from out of state is research – lots of it.
+The first thing everyone should do when buying Seattle real estate from out of state is research – lots of it.
 You will, of course, want to lean on your agent’s expertise, but you should also do your own online research.
 I have put together a lot of videos and neighborhood tours for you to get a feel for the “culture” as well as the pros and cons of living in different parts of town.
 Click on the Neighborhoods Tab above for more information!

 Finding out as much about the market and prices and available real estate will save you both time and money.
 “Be your own advocate,” experts advise.
 “Fire up Google [and] see what you can learn – and give yourself as much lead time as possible.